jnweiger/led-name-badge-ls32/README.md

 #### manually using a python virtual environment

-Using a venv will allow to use pip to install dependencies without the danger that the instaled modules will interfere with the system installed ones.
+Using a venv will allow to use pip to install dependencies without the danger that the installed modules will interfere with the system installed ones.

     sudo apt install python3-venv
     python3 -m venv ledtag